Alexander Isak: Newcastle striker wants to leave amid Liverpool interest - but what happens now?

 - Newcastle news & transfers⚫⚪ | Newcastle fixtures & scores

 Isak has not yet featured for Eddie Howe's side in matches since Newcastle returned to pre-season duty.
-He has been spotted at the club's training ground but has trained away from the first team, who have started the new Premier League season.
+He has been spotted at the club's training ground but has trained away from the first team, who have started the new Premier League season in his absence.

 So have Isak's latest comments put the Liverpool move back on?
 If a deal does not happen, is there any way back for Isak at Newcastle this season?
 And crucially, how big a few weeks is this in the context of the Premier League title?